ldalzotto/Engine/doc/docs/GPU.md

 The GPU memory allocation is done by allocating one or more huge chunks of memory on the GPU.
 Any GPU allocation or deallocation works with a slice of memory of the huge chunk.

 Memory requirements such as size and alignment is provided by the vulkan API.
-From these constraint, we manually identify and cut a slice of memory from the GPUHeap.
-Every heap has it's own memory type defined by the the types of memory requested.
+From these constraints, we manually identify and cut a slice of memory from the GPUHeap.
+Every heap has its own memory type defined by the types of memory requested.

 ## Buffer